-I recommend following up with your insurance agent after any kind of accident, no matter how small, to see how it will affect your premium.
-This eliminates the stress of getting an unexpectedly high bill in the mail and gives you, and your budget, time to adjust.
+For this reason, after any kind of accident, no matter how small, it’s imperative that you contact your insurance agent immediately to see how it will affect your premium.
+This eliminates the stress of getting an unexpectedly high bill in the mail and gives you — and your budget — time to adjust.

-Statistics show most drivers will get into one car accident every 17.9 years.
-Because some insurers have accepted that accidents are simply a part of life, they’re willing to ignore your first mishap and not raise your premium.
+The auto industry’s rule of thumb is that most drivers will have three to four accidents in their lifetime.
+Because some insurers have accepted that accidents are simply a part of life, many are willing to ignore your first mishap and not raise your premium.

 “The details vary by company,” says Worters.
 “Some may give you accident forgiveness immediately, while others will only do so after you’ve been an accident-free policyholder for as many as three to five years.
 They also may require no moving violations for three years.”